agnirudrasil/12-practical/README.md

 * If the questions requires multiple files (such as text file handling) make a folder as `question_X` in the [src/](src/) directory and the main python script in it as `main.py`.
 * If you see a problem, make sure to report it in the Issues tab on the repo and/or fix it your self by making a Pull Request.
 * The file should start with the question in comments
+* Please provide an OUPUT in doc strings at the end of the file